Event: Winter One Acts

 Cost: $5, tickets available at the door or online

-The Goshen College Theater Department will perform three plays during the Winter One Acts – “Reality TV Island,” “Miniature Migrants” and “Confianza” – on Friday, Feb.
-13 (ASL interpreted), and Saturday, Feb.
-14 at 8 p.m. and on Sunday, Feb.
-15 at 3 p.m. in Goshen College’s Umble Center.
+The Goshen College Theater Department will perform two one act plays, “Something Unspoken” by Tennessee Williams and “A Marriage Proposal” by Anton Chekhov on Friday, Feb.
+17, and Saturday, Feb.
+18 at 8 p.m. and on Sunday, Feb.
+19 at 3 p.m.
+(ASL interpreted) in Goshen College’s Umble Center.

-Tickets for the show cost $5 and are available through the Welcome Center by calling (574) 535-7566, online at goshen.edu/tickets or at the Umble Center Box Office an hour before the show.
-There will be no intermission.
+Tickets for the show cost $5, and are available through the Welcome Center by calling (574) 535-7566, online at goshen.edu/tickets or at the Umble Center Box Office an hour before the show.